run2bizdocs/docs-1/en-us/docs/faq.md

     2. The User Entry screen will be displayed.
 If the user is already registered in the system, perform a user search and select it;
     3. Click on the add icon of the Group field, the group search screen will be displayed;
     4. Search for the intended group and select it.
 Afterwards, the user will be linked to the group;
-    5. After linking, click on the "Save" button to confirm the entry, at which date, time and user will be automatically stored for a future audit
+    5. After linking, click on the "Save" button to confirm the entry, at which date, time and user will be automatically stored for a future audit.

 !!!
 Question "How to relate group to contract?"